GangYiKhor/StrangerFie_Backend/README.md

-PLATFORM="local" # use "server" if deployed on cloud server BG_REMOVE_METHOD="local" # use "api" if "local" fails PORT="3001" # Any port number DATABASE_URL="YOUR_POSTGRES_DATABASE_URL"
+PLATFORM="local" # use "server" if deployed on cloud server BG_REMOVE_METHOD="local" # use "api" if "local" fails PORT="3001" # Any port number FRONTEND_URL="YOUR_FRONTEND_URL" # Optional, if not set, allow any frontend server to connect DATABASE_URL="YOUR_POSTGRES_DATABASE_URL" RAPID_API_KEY="YOUR_RAPID_API_KEY"
-RAPID_API_KEY="YOUR_RAPID_API_KEY"
 ```